Lacey Green & Loosley Row Lacey Green & Loosley Row

 Their nephew Bert Dell had been almost brought-up by them as his father had died young and when they died it was left to Bert in 1965.
 He ran the shop with his wife May until 1986 when they retired, selling it to Brian Thomas and Barbara June Norris.
 It was subsequently sold to Derek and Maureen Woodbridge.

 Hickman's Stores as it became known was a hub of village life.
 It was a place to meet people so if you needed a bit of company, think of a reason to go to the shop.
-It had sold petrol, the pump advertising it at 1/5d a gallon (7p).
+It had sold petrol, the pump advertising it at 1/5d a gallon (7p today.
 Years later the pump had to go when such small fuel deliveries were no longer possible and safety laws on the underground tank impinged.

 Hickman's Stores, Main Rd